coolkite/machine_translation/README.md

 ## English to Spanish Translation ##

-The English to Spanish translation model is a relatively large model with approximately 23 million parameters.
+The English to Spanish translation model is a relatively large model with ~23 million parameters.
 It achieves an accuracy of 97 percent on the test data.
 The model is based on a seq2seq architecture and uses an attention mechanism to focus on relevant parts of the input sentence.

 To use the English to Spanish translation model, follow these steps: